RosyTucker/BattleShips/README.md

 When One player sinks all the ships of another a game over message will be sent from the server

+Error handling isn't so great right now so just restart is something goes badly wrong.

 ##Setup - Server

 You Need: